 That’s because even if your medical insurance reimburses you for expenses abroad, they will most likely be considered out-of-network charges with high deductibles and copays.
 If you have Medicare, you don’t have any coverage at all.

 “Most domestic health plans provide limited coverage overseas and won’t cover prescriptions abroad,” says Margaret Wilson, M.D., chief medical officer of UnitedHealthcare Global, which is part of UnitedHealthcare, the largest health insurer in the U.S.

 If your insurer does provide coverage for medical treatment you get in another country, the care is typically reimbursed at an out-of-network rate, which means higher out-of-pocket costs.

 So while medical costs outside the U.S may be less than what we’re used to here, I still don’t want to pay out of pocket if I need to see a doctor while I’m away.

 How to find an insurance company

 I don’t know about you, but I really don’t want to spend time searching around websites of insurance companies comparing policies.
 I’ve found that in this instance, using a comparison-shopping website works best for my needs.
 For as long as I can remember, I’ve used InsureMyTrip.com.
 I can’t say if they’re the best, easiest to use or the cheapest website but I’ve always been able to find coverages for our trips.
 All you need to do is plug in the information about your trip (countries visited, activities planned and dates of travel) and some personal information (the ages of the travelers is all they ask for a quote).
-The website will search 21 different insurance providers.
-They even provide information about what coverages policies provide if your plans change due to COVID-19 either before or during your trip.
+The website searches for policies from many different insurance providers.
+They even provide information about what coverage policies provide if your plans change due to COVID-19 either before or during your trip.

 The default setting is for a comprehensive policy which includes: